 Some More Options

 We didn’t list these above because they no longer work for Netflix, but they function perfectly for getting access to YouTube, and they happen to be very user friendly.

 - Hola : This is the most-used VPN out there.
 That’s because the base model is free.
 While this will provide you with YouTube access, note that Hola was part of a semi-scandal in which it was selling user bandwidth to other companies and individuals, and then using that bandwidth to perform DDoS attacks.
 In the world of free proxies, your data will be used or scraped in some way.
 Proceed with caution.

 - HideMyAss! : This is a paid VPN that is incredibly popular.
 It will definitely work for YouTube, and has tons of country options to choose from.

-One of biggest diﬀerences between the Netflix geo-location battle and the YouTube one is that YouTube does not always tell you what country you need to be in to access said blocked content.
+One of the biggest diﬀerences between the Netflix geo-location battle and YouTube is that YouTube does not always tell you what country you need to be into access to said blocked content.
 Granted, Netflix doesn’t show you what you can’t have, but there are ample lists of what content is available elsewhere.
 YouTube is just too big to list all the videos in all the regions successfully.

 Here are some other, potentially quicker methods for getting around the YouTube geo-location issue: